valerie-ekeigwe/Roamio/README.md

 The built files will be in the `dist` directory.

-##  How It Works
+## 🎯 How It Works

 ### Step-by-Step Workflow
-1. ** Select a Date** - Choose any date from 2012 to present for historical analysis, or use today's date for current conditions
+1. **📅 Select a Date** - Choose any date from 2012 to present for historical analysis, or use today's date for current conditions
-2. ** Click the Map** - Click anywhere on Earth to analyze that location's environmental conditions
+2. **🗺️ Click the Map** - Click anywhere on Earth to analyze that location's environmental conditions
-3. ** View Satellite Layers** - Toggle between 7 NASA GIBS layers to see different environmental factors
+3. **📊 View Satellite Layers** - Toggle between 7 NASA GIBS layers to see different environmental factors
-4. ** Check Satellite Passes** - View upcoming ISS and satellite flyover times for your selected location
+4. **🛸 Check Satellite Passes** - View upcoming ISS and satellite flyover times for your selected location
-5. ** Analyze Weather** - Review real-time weather data and trip suitability scores
+5. **🌤️ Analyze Weather** - Review real-time weather data and trip suitability scores
-6. **Plan Better** - Make data-driven decisions about your outdoor adventures
+6. **✈️ Plan Better** - Make data-driven decisions about your outdoor adventures

 ### Trip Score Algorithm
 The trip suitability score combines multiple environmental factors: